 The goal of all of these tasks is for the B2B lead to agree to attend a product demo, which is conducted by a BDM.

 For marketers, the process of B2B lead generation is also known as demand generation.
-There are several tactics that marketers can leverage to generate leads and demand.
-They are:
+How to generate leads and demand?
+There are several tactics that marketers can leverage:

 Growth hacking - this is where B2B marketers or growth hackers deploy unusual, unorthodox techniques to create demand and grow their business quickly.
 Examples include incentives, contests and free tools. 👽